Latest updates

 Soil remediation

-As most PFAS moves through surface water at RAAF Base Richmond, the remedial works focus on addressing PFAS in the top layer of soils.
+As most PFAS moves through surface water at RAAF Base Richmond, the remedial works focus on addressing PFAS in the top layer of soils at the source areas.

 Groundwater remediation

-Although PFAS was found to mainly move off the base through surface water, investigations also identified elevated PFAS concentrations in groundwater on the northern boundary of the base.
+Initial investigations identified elevated PFAS concentrations in groundwater on the northern boundary of the base.

 Ongoing monitoring

-Monitoring of PFAS continues through sampling of surface water, groundwater and sediment.
+Continuous monitoring of PFAS on and around the base continues through sampling of surface water, groundwater and sediment.
 Monitoring helps Defence understand if PFAS contamination is changing over time.

 Recent reports and factsheets

-Detailed reports from the PFAS investigation and management are available for download.
+Detailed reports from the PFAS Investigation and Management Program are available to download.
 Appendices to these reports can be found in the document archive.
 To discuss these reports contact pfas.enquiry@defence.gov.au.

 Document archive